PHILOSOPHY (PHIL)

 Develop and apply philosophical perspectives and tools to address questions concerning the existence and nature of God, the compatibility of faith and reason, and the nature and meaning of religious belief and experience.
 An ideal track to complement study in Theology or Catholic Studies, for those interested in apologetics, or for anyone who wants to think philosophically about the nature of religion and its place in the world.

-All minors take either:
+All minors take:

-• PHIL 110 (or 197) The Person and the Good (4 credits), or
+• PHIL 110 The Person and the Good (4 credits)

 Plus twelve credits from the following: